-- A mixed planting bed of perennials, ornamental grasses and shrubs
+- A mixed planting bed of perennials, ornamental grasses, and shrubs

 - Or more of a classic flower border

-To stay on budget, make it a point to buy plants when they are on sale and/or from retailers known to sell them at a discount (see Page 2).
+To stay on budget, make it a point to buy plants when they are on sale and/or from retailers known to sell them at a discount.
 Be aware, moreover, that some pretty ground covers will spread on their own and "fill in" an area.
 While that may sound bad to a gardener insistent on growing only well-behaved plants, such spreading might be just what you crave if you're looking to cover an area with plants without spending much money.
 Select drought-resistant plants to save money on watering.

 Once you have your plants in the ground, there are numerous money-saving ideas to follow in order to care for them while still staying within budget, including: